liquibase/custom_policychecks/Regex/Teradata/SqlMustContainCreateTrigger.md

 # SqlMustContainCreateTrigger

-All changesets in the "7_trigger" folder must have CREATE (OR ALTER OR REPLACE) TRIGGER statement only.
+All changesets in the named folder must have CREATE (OR ALTER OR REPLACE) TRIGGER statement only.
+For the example, the named folder is "7_trigger".

 regex: `(?is)^((?!(create\s*trigger|replace\s*trigger|alter\s*trigger)).)*$`